 Additionally, pay attention to how the site is written.
 If you see lots of errors, such as spelling or grammatical, it’s likely it’s been put together in a hurry by someone looking to make a quick buck.

 Most legitimate online retailers should allow you to pay by debit or credit card.
 You may also be offered the ability to pay using a known, reliable online method like PayPal.
 PayPal can be a good option as scammers will not be able to get hold of your bank details.
-Never pay by bank transfer when spending online, and especially not into someone's bitcoin or other cryptocurrency wallet, and check out the returns policy as well.
+Never pay by bank transfer when spending online, and especially not into someone's bitcoin or other cryptocurrency wallets, and check out the returns policy as well.

 A quick and simple way to check you are browsing on a safe site is to look next to the URL.
 Make sure you are using an https:// or secure server internet connection.
 If the website has a padlock next to it, the website is usually secure.
 However, there are occasions where spammers buy a padlock for their site, so ensure you check out other elements of the website too.